Consolidating credit card debt is a great way for a consumer to lower their monthly payments and potentially pay off outstanding credit bills faster.

 While using a consolidation service is ideal, there are other ways to consolidate debt without paying outrageous third-party fees.

-7 Tips for Consolidating Your Outstanding Credit Card Debt
+How to Consolidate Your Outstanding Credit Card Debt

 1. Consider Balance Transfers